LRT in

 6 stations are shared with F-Line

-Parallel to railway ROW at grade north of I-25-Broadway
+Right of way North of I-25-Broadway: Parallel to railway at grade

 F-Line